New side bar web browser for more weather info or your web page of interest.

 government agency responsible for the majority of the weather data and alerts in

 the United States.
-Using the publicly available and easily accessible
+Using their publicly available and easily accessible

 reflectivity data from one of the WSR-88D class radar systems (NEXRAD), the